-Although the vines have clinging tendrils, like cucumbers, the fruits themselves are heavier and can fall off the vines, cracking open when they hit the ground.
-The popular muskmelons are especially prone to falling since they detach or “slip” off the vine when they are ripe.
+Although the vines have clinging tendrils, such as cucumbers, the fruits themselves are heavier and can fall off the vines, cracking open when they hit the ground.
+The popular muskmelons are especially prone to falling since they detach or "slip" off the vine when they are ripe.
 Usually, this is seen as a feature, but you will need to create some sort of cradle or sling for each fruit to protect them.
-Even then, larger melons, like watermelon, are best left on the ground.
+Even then, larger melons such as watermelon are best left on the ground.

-Some Favorite Melons to Grow: Charentais, Halona, Jenny LindContinue to 5 of 7 below.
+Some Favorite Melons: Charentais, Halona, and Jenny LindContinue to 5 of 7 below.

 05 of 07